freedom-summer-exhibit/Freedom-Summer-Exhibit/about.md

 ---
-title: About
+title: About the Exibit
+image: /assets/images/Untitled_3.jpeg
+image_alt: About the Exibit
-layout: about
+layout: default
-permalink: about
+permalink: /about/
 ---
 ## About the Exhibit